 ABDO LAW has several publications dedicated to “frequently asked criminal law questions and topics”.
 This publication is committed to the topic of pretrial conferences and probable cause conferences in Macomb County District Courts.
 The signficance of pretrial conferences and probable cause cannot be ignored.
 The vast majority of criminal cases are resolved by a plea bargain during these stages of the criminal process.
 According to the Bureau of Justice Statistics, about 95 percent of criminal cases in the state and federal system are disposed of through the process of plea bargain.

 What is a pretrial conference?
+A probable cause conference?

 The direction of a criminal case is often determined after a pretrial conference.
 Pretrial conferences are a vital tool, which a skilled criminal defense lawyer will utilize for several reasons:

 - Promote dismissal of the charge(s) under certain circumstances